Paul Magloire: Presidency

 In May 1950, Colonel Franck Lavaud returned to power provisionally with the mission of organizing presidential elections to hand power over to a civilian, and Magloire joined him.
 In December of the same year, Magloire ran for the presidency.
 The election was the first in the nation's history where all adult males had the right to vote.
 Magloire won against a fragile coalition of socialists, communists, and conservatives.

 During Magloire's rule, Haiti became a tourist spot for American and European tourists.
 His anti-communist position also gained favorable reception from the US government.
 In addition, he emphasized public works; revenues from the sale of coffee were used to repair towns, construct roads, public buildings, and a dam.
 He also oversaw the institution of women's suffrage.

 Magloire was very fond of a vivid social life, staging numerous parties, social events, and ceremonies.
 Shortly after he came to power in December 1950, he amended the constitution to set up, by referendum, a republican presidential regime and broke with parliamentarism.
 His consistently anti-Communist policy was appreciated and supported by the United States.
 During his reign the streets of Cap-Haitien were asphalted, and the monuments of Vertières as well as the gatehouses of Barrière-Bouteille were built at the southern entrance to the capital.
 The result of such measures was that Haiti became one of the most popular tourist destinations in the Caribbean.

 From 1954, Magloire's popularity fell.
-In that year Hurricane Hazel ravaged the country, and funds intend to provide relief for the populace were often stolen before they could reach those in need.
+In that year Hurricane Hazel ravaged the country, and funds intended to provide relief for the populace were often stolen before they could reach those in need.

 Magloire could not be a candidate for re-election, because the new Haitian political system did not permit more than a single term for a president.
 Accordingly, on December 12, 1956, Magloire's reign came to an end.